 Housing at Harvard

-Harvard University Housing (HUH) offers a broad range of housing and real estate services to the University’s graduate students, faculty, and employees.
-For information on Harvard Housing options, visit their website and submit all required information prior to May 1st for the best selection available.
-There are many additional housing resources on their website, including a roommate matching service.
+Harvard University Housing (HUH) offers a broad range of housing to the University’s graduate students, faculty, and employees.
+For information on applying to live in a Harvard University Housing apartment or the Cronkhite Graduate Center residence hall, visit their website.
+While applications are accepted year round, we suggest applying by May 1 for the best selection.
+You can also learn about additional housing resources, including the Off Campus Partners roommate matching service.

 The GSD is allotted a number of rooms in GSAS (Graduate School of Arts and Sciences) dormitories.
 Students live with other students from GSAS, HKS (Harvard Kennedy School), GSE (Graduate School of Education), and some students from other programs.
 This housing type consists of single graduate rooms with basic furniture and offers one large single-sex bathroom and a kitchen on each floor.
 All halls except Conant have a lounge on each floor and some lounges have a television.
 Phone service, laundry facilities, a study room, a computer room, and free internet access are also available.
 Students living in the dormitories are required to sign up for a meal plan at Dudley House (GSAS dining hall and student center) for the entire year at an additional cost.
 This housing type is particularly helpful to international students and those not familiar to the area.
 Every floor has a resident advisor to assist residents and the halls can provide a lively and social atmosphere.
+Serving as a resident advisor has also been a great housing experience for some returning GSD students.
 All for halls are within close proximity to the GSD.

 Cronkhite Graduate Center